oppenlander/oppenlanderme/public/articles/rust-hermann-grid.md

     let _ = ImageRgb8(imgbuf).save(fout, JPEG);
 }
 ```
-We create an `ImageBuffer` from a closure function, which returns an `Rgb` pixel, create a file specification, then save the image out with `ImageRgb8`.
+We create an `ImageBuffer` from a closure function, which returns an `Rgb` pixel for each coordinate.
+Then we write the `ImageBuffer` out to a file using `ImageRgb8` and a `File`.
 ![Herman 1](/images/resources/hermann/hermann-1.jpeg)

 ## Hermannize the image
-We can create a Hermann Grid using the pixel position.
-Let's first make one with squares 8 pixels wide and margins 2 pixels wide.
+We can create a Hermann Grid using the pixel coordinates; splitting those into boxes by taking the remainder of the coordinate with the size of the box.
+Let's make one with squares 8 pixels wide and margins 2 pixels wide.
 ```rust
 fn gen() {
     let imgx = 150;